-Suiza de America is a branding and graphic design studio working collaboratively across disciplines and time zones.
-Originally based in Uruguay's capital city, Montevideo, they now work with associates and clients from all over the world based in the city of London, UK.
+This is the rebranding project for our own branding and graphic design studio.
+Originally based in Uruguay's capital city, Montevideo, we now work remotely with associates and clients from all over the world based in London, UK.

 'Switzerland of America' was what Uruguay was called by the media in the early 20th century because of its prosperity and financial stability, which made it resemble the Helvetic country.

-- We had a virtual work team, online payment systems and streamlined communications via video conferencing or internet calling, which worked efficiently.
+- We had a virtual team, online payment and streamlined communications.

 - We had very low operating costs and somewhat low fixed costs.

-- We had competitive prices in developed markets.
+- We already had competitive prices in developed markets.

 - We offered very high quality design compared to most of the competition.

-- The prices were too high for the local/regional market.
+- The prices were too high for the Uruguayan market.

 - It was not possible to work efficiently in more than three projects at the same time while maintaining a minimum expression of the business.